 Olivia was a visiting PhD student at the Centre for East and South-East Asian Studies in April-May, 2023

-Yicheng was a visiting PhD student at the Centre for East and South-East Asian studies in May 2023.
+Shi Yeu was a visiting PhD student at the Centre for East and South-East Asian Studies in February - March 2024.

-Joanne was a visiting PhD student at the Centre for East and South-East Asian studies in May 2023.
+Yanti was a visiting PhD student at the Centre for East and South-East Asian Studies in January 2024.